zencart/documentation/Tutorials/main/introduction.md

 # Tutorials

-This site is intended to replace the old Tutorials/FAQ content on the zen-cart.com site.
+This site is intended to (eventually) replace the old Tutorials/FAQ content on the zen-cart.com site.

 <span id="first_steps"></span>
 ## First Steps